 4. Male Collaterality*

 The throne can only pass in the male line.
 This was used by Philip VI to counter the claim of Edward III of England, son of Queen Isabella (the She-Wolf of France).
-It was decided that a woman could not pass on a claim she did not have.
+It was decided that a woman could not pass on a claim she did not have (One cannot pass on a claim one does not have).
 This principle became equated with the Salic law.

 5. Continuity of the Crown